AmoghJambekar/Personal-Website/src/content/blog/ICTvEng2025.md

 Does Jadeja's continued presence slow down development of younger spinners?  <br />
 <br />

 And the big one: Shreyas Iyer not even in the India A setup.
 He is literally scoring runs for fun right now.
 He's a future India captain.
 Iyer has flaws given his "weakness" against pace and injury history but realistically he's still better than several selected.
-If you’re backing Nair, why not Iyer?
+If you're backing Nair, why not Iyer?
 <br />

 ## Bigger Picture